sagemath/trac_to_gh/Issue 7344.md

 CC:  david.kirkby@onetel.net @kcrisman @nexttime

+Keywords: sd32

 This is used by PIL (c.f. #7273).
 Inclusion as an optional or even as a standard package would be helpful.

-The package is here: http://sage.math.washington.edu/home/timdumol/libjpeg-7.p0.spkg
+The latest version of the package is here: http://sage.math.washington.edu/home/timdumol/libjpeg_turbo-1.1.1.spkg

 Issue created by migration from https://trac.sagemath.org/ticket/7344